HexHive/OSTEP-slides/13-segmentation.md

 # Heap and OS interaction

 * The OS hands the process a large chunk of memory to store heap objects
-* A runtime library (libc) manages this chunk
+* A runtime library (the libc) manages this chunk
-* Different memory allocators exist with performance/reliability/security trade-offs
+* Memory allocators aim for performance, reliability, or security

 ---